 To do this three-part process of breathing, sit in the Vajrasana position.
 First, start with slow and balanced breaths of inhalation and exhalation at an equal pace.
 Then, the exhalations should be twice the duration of the inhalations.
 And, finally, the inhalations should be twice the duration of the exhalations.
 A brief session of the whole process lasts about 45 minutes.

 This process involves 10 quick breaths followed by one long breath.
 Sit in the Lotus Pose or Vajrasana and apply force and speed while inhaling and exhaling through your nose.
 The chest area must go up and down instead of the abdomen.
-Do five inhalations and five exhalations, followed by a deep breath.
-Repeat the process for at least five minutes to invigorate your mind and keep headache at bay.
+Do 5 inhalations and 5 exhalations, followed by a deep breath.
+Repeat the process for at least 5 minutes to invigorate your mind and keep headache at bay.

 The breathing patterns mentioned above hardly take any time and effort to do.
 All it takes is some discipline to practice them regularly to solve the issue of headaches and migraine.